CharlesYang030/CharlesYang030.github.io/_pages/about.md

 I am a travel enthusiast.
 In the past two years, I have been to Shanghai, Hangzhou, Changsha, Xiangxi Tujia and Miao Autonomous Prefecture, Wuhan, Chaohu, Huangshan, Chengdu, Dujiangyan, Aba Tibetan Autonomous Prefecture, Tianjin, Beijing, Macau, Hong Kong, and Seoul.
 Traveling around the world is one of my dreams.

 I am also one of the founders of LingX, an Empirical Linguistics Studio (语言学实证思辨坊) that aims to deliver consulting and methods related to quantitative linguistics and computational linguistics.
-The studio has designed and launched a course titled Text Mining and Python Programming and has organized online academic training sessions with over 400 teachers and students from various universities.
+The studio has designed and launched a course titled Text Mining and Python Programming and has organized online academic training sessions, attended by over 400 teachers and students from various universities.
 I am the principal instructor for the course.

+Currently, I am pursuing a PhD opportunity for Fall 2025.
+I hope to further delve into research on practical multimodal applications, large multilingual/vision-language models.

 # 🔥 News
 - *2024.05.30*: &nbsp;🎉🎉 I will be joining [The Education University of Hong Kong](https://www.eduhk.hk/en/) as a 6-month research assistant from summer 2024, co-advised by Professor [Guandong Xu](https://repository.eduhk.hk/en/persons/guandong%E5%BE%90%E8%B2%AB%E6%9D%B1-xu).
 I would like to thank Professor Tianyong Hao for granting me the opportunity to go abroad for exchange!